aquariumbio/aquarium/doc/Krill.md

   * i.datum = x - set the value of the datum associated with the item to x.
   * i.save - if you make changes to an item, you have to call i.save to make sure the changes are saved to the database.
   * i.reload - if the item has changed somehow in the database, this method update **i** so that it has the latest information from the database.

+Note that Items, Samples, SampleTypes, and ObjectTypes inherit from **ActiveRecord::Base** which is a fundamental rails class with documentation [here](http://api.rubyonrails.org/classes/ActiveRecord/Base.html).
+The methods in this parent class are available from within a protocol, although care should be taken when using them.
+In general, it is preferable to use those methods discussed here.

 Finding Items and Samples
 ===